 Birthday Party Survival Guide for Parents of Preschoolers

-Birthday parties are back!
-It can be so much fun to celebrate milestones with friends and family!
-The presents, the cake, the entertainment, the people!
-And, It can also be extremely overwhelming and overstimulating.
+It can be so much fun to celebrate milestones with friends and family- the presents, the cake, the entertainment, the people.
+And… It can also be extremely overwhelming and overstimulating.

-(Scroll to the bottom for a go-to birthday party gift guide!)
+(Scroll to the bottom for our go-to birthday party gift guides by age)

 4 Tips for helping your child enjoy birthday parties